About Greg Howe

 In 2017 Howe joined the powerhouse band 'Protocol' featuring Simon Phillips on drums, Ernest Tibbs on bass, and Otmaro Ruiz on keys.

-Greg Howe's new album, "Wheelhouse" marks a highly anticipated return to his solo instrumental work.
+Greg Howe's latest album, 'Wheelhouse' marks a highly anticipated return to his solo instrumental work.
 It features Greg Howe at his best along with an appearance from guitar legend Richie Kotzen (Winery Dogs, Mr. Big) and legendary keyboardist Ronnie Foster (Stevie Wonder, George Benson).
-Described by Howe as his most personal work to date, the album is destined to again set the bar for guitarists everywhere.